AryeshSaha/To-do-list-MERN-/README.md

    npm i

 3. Install the required packages using this command:

    npm i express express-async-handler nodemon mongoose bcrypt

+4. Create a .env file in the root of the project and store the values of the following environment variables:

+   - JWT_KEY=secret key for creating a token with your id for example: jwtsecret,
+   - MONGO_URL=the link that mongodb atlas provides for connection with vs code to your cluster,
+   - PORT(optional)=4000,

-4. Start the backend using this command:
+5. Start the backend using this command:

    nodemon

    This will start the Node development server and you should see a message indicating that the server is running and the project is available at a specific address (e.g., `http://localhost:4000`).